esilver31/osint-case-study/README.md

 Hypothesis: Structural telecom allocation databases contain strict regulatory constraints that can systematically eliminate invalid combinations, leaving only the true original number.

-2. Technical Methodology
+# 2. Technical Methodology

-Phase 1: Database Querying and Structural Filtering
+*Phase 1: Database Querying and Structural Filtering*

 The Numbering Plan Area (NPA) code 512 covers Austin, Texas, and surrounding areas.
 To narrow down the central office code (NXX or prefix) formatted as 3*1, the public NPA-NXX Database was queried for all prefixes fitting the pattern:
 3[0-9]1.

-Phase 2: Applying Regulatory Constraints
+*Phase 2: Applying Regulatory Constraints*

 National assignment rules allow for immediate reduction of the search space: